MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/use-query-parameters.md

 ## Expand parameter

-Many Microsoft Graph resources expose both declared properties of the resource as well as its relationships with other resources.
+Many Microsoft Graph resources expose both declared properties of the resource and its relationships with other resources.
 These relationships are also called reference properties or navigation properties, and they can reference either a single resource or a collection of resources.
 For example, the mail folders, manager, and direct reports of a user are all exposed as relationships.

 You can query either the properties of a resource or one of its relationships in a single command, but not both.
 You can use the `-Expand` query string parameter to include the expanded resource or collection referenced by a single relationship (navigation property) in your results.